-The main environments in which the product is (or is intended to be) used shall be identified.
-Those attributes of the physical or social environment that are likely to have significant effects on the effectiveness with which goals can be achieved shall be specified.
+The main environments in which the product is (or is intended to be) installed shall be identified.
+Those attributes of the physical or social environment that are likely to have significant effects on the effectiveness with which it can be installed shall be specified.